wallarm/product-documentation/docs/latest/user-guides/rules/view.md

 [img-rules-overview]:       ../../images/user-guides/rules/rules-overview.png
 [img-view-rules]:           ../../images/user-guides/rules/view-rules.png

-# Inspecting Application Profile Rules
+# Inspecting Rules

-To view the rules in the application structure, go to the **Rules** section of Wallarm Console.
+To view the rules, go to the **Rules** section of Wallarm Console.
 This section represents branches and endpoints that are already known.

 ![Rules tab overview][img-rules-overview]